darthinvader/daggerheart-tools/memory-bank/refactor-plan.md

 Phase 2.5 — Prefetch & code-splitting hygiene

 - Apply `prefetchOnIdle` to Equipment and Inventory drawers as well (already used for Domains) to keep open latency low without test changes.
+  - Status: Applied to all three drawers in `$id.tsx`.

 Phase 3 — Code-splitting & perf (opportunistic)